skgrange/saqgetr/cran-comments.md

 # New package version

-This is a minor package update submission with changes to catch new behaviour of **readr** when reading remote files.
+This is a minor package update submission with changes to allow for better messaging when remote resources do not exist of cannot be reached.

 # Test environments